tonethar/IGME-330-Spring-2023/hw/hw-2.md

 ## Overview
 - Build your ***ultimate version*** of the Audio Visualizer!
-- Your starting point is the "done" version of [PE-06 - Audio Visualizer](../pe/pe-06.md)
+- Your starting point MUST be the "done" version of [PE-06 - Audio Visualizer](../pe/pe-06.md)

 <hr>